-On 02.01.2019, a merger of BOOO SpetzApharmacia, Belarus with OOO Meddent, Belarus, was registered by merging the assets and liabilities of the two companies.
-The business of BOOO Spetzapharmacia, Belarus, is terminated and all its rights and obligations at the time of the merger are taken over by OOO Meddent, Belarus.
+On 2 January 2019 a merger was registered of OOO Med-dent, Belarus, into BOOO SpetsAfarmacia, Belarus, through combining the two companies' assets and liabilities.
+The operations of the merged company OOO Med-Dent, Belarus was discontinued and all of its rights and obligations at the inception of the merger are undertaken by BOOO SpetsAfarmacia, Belarus.

-On March 7, 2019, through its subsidiary SOOO Brititrade, Belarus, the Group acquired 25% of the capital of OOO Bellerofon, Belarus, as a result of which the parent acquires control and the company is classified as a subsidiary.
+On 7 March 2019, through its subsidiary SOOO Brititrade, Belarus, the Group acquired 25% of the capital of OOO Bellerofon, Belarus, as a result of which the parent company obtained control and the company was classified as a subsidiary.

-On 13 September 2018, the acquisition of Unipharm AD (transforming company), a subsidiary of Sopharma AD until 2018, was registered with the Trade Register at the Registry Agency, under Art.
+On 13 September 2018, the acquisition of Unipharm AD (transforming company), a subsidiary of Sopharma AD in 2018, was registered with the Trade Registry at the Registry Agency, under Art.
 262 and the subsequent of the CA. The transforming company was terminated without liquidation and its entire property was transferred to Sopharma AD (acquiring company).
 For accounting purposes, the date of acquisition is accepted to be 1 January 2018.